Host mother of missing US student studying in France suspects he left voluntarily. His parents disagree | KRDO

 She told CNN that when she hadn’t heard from DeLand, she inundated him with messages trying to figure out where he was but he did not reply.
 Finding out about the December 3 footage was reassuring, she said, because she felt it confirmed her suspicions he may have left and cut off communications voluntarily.

-DeLand had mentioned he wanted to go to Marseille before returning to the US, according to the prosecutor.
+DeLand had mentioned he wanted to go to Marseille before returning to the US, according to the prosecuitor.

-The student’s father, Kenneth DeLand Sr., said his son was scheduled to return to the US on December 17.
+DeLand Sr. said his son was scheduled to return to the US on December 17.
 And though the student liked to go hiking, he would always keep in touch, his father said.

 “For him to not reach out, with no correspondence, this is very uncharacteristic of my son,” DeLand Sr. told CNN’s Anderson Cooper Wednesday.
 “This is what creates all the worry that any parent could ever feel.”